Peshawar Zalmi: 2018 season

 In the opening match of 2018 season, defending champions Zalmi suffered a loss against new entrants Multan Sultans by 7 wickets.
 The next game, Zalmi secured a comfortable 34-runs win over Islamabad United.
-Defending a target of 176 runs, Zalmi's debuting fast bowler, Umaid Asif, was the star performer as he reduced the opposition to 25-4 inside the powerplay.
+Defending a target of 176 runs, Zalmi's debuting fast bowler, Umaid Asif, was the star performer as he reduced the opposition to 25–4 inside the powerplay.
 Continuing on, the team suffered a loss against Karachi Kings in a closely fought game.
 Batting first, the Zalmis lost wickets with regular consistency.
 Only Dwayne Smith's unbeaten innings of 71 runs got them to a respectable total of 131 runs.
 Defending it, they took the game to the last three balls before the Kings prevailed by 5 wickets.

 As the tournament shifted to Sharjah, the team won a thriller against rivals Quetta Gladiators.
 Batting first, the Gladiators set a target of 143 runs in a batting display that was punctuated with starts and stops on a two-paced pitch.
-In reply, the Zalmis were on course for victory at 107-2 before losing three quick wickets to end up requiring 22 runs from the last two overs.
+In reply, the Zalmis were on course for victory at 107–2 before losing three quick wickets to end up requiring 22 runs from the last two overs.
 At this point, an injured Darren Sammy single-handedly won the match for his team by striking 16 runs from 4 balls to finish the game with 2 balls to go.
 The following game, the Zalmis beat Lahore Qalandars comfortably in the chase of a low target of 101 runs.
-The margin of the win was 10 wickets - the first such instance in the history of the PSL.
+The margin of the win was 10 wickets – the first such instance in the history of the PSL.
 Additionally, this was the first game for Zalmi's main pacer, Hasan Ali this season as he had been sidelined due to an injury.

 In the final, Peshawar Zalmi lost to Islamabad United by three wickets.
 Peshawar Zalmi won the toss and elected to bat first.
 Peshawar's in-form batsman Kamran Akmal was out lbw for 1 run off 8 balls, with Samit Patel taking the wicket in the third over early on.
 Chris Jordan and Liam Dawson were involved in a fourth-wicket fifty-partnership.
-Later, Wahab Riaz's 28 runs off 14 balls ensured their side reached to a total of 148 runs.
+Later, Wahab Riaz's 28 runs off 14 balls ensured their team reached to a total of 148 runs.
 Islamabad's Luke Ronchi hit five sixes in the first five overs as he raced to 45 runs off just 15 balls, before he got out in the ninth over after scoring a 26-ball 52, batting second.
 But a sudden collapse resulted in Islamabad losing six wickets for 20 runs leaving them at 116/6.
 Akmal then dropped a catch at fine leg when Asif Ali attempted a pull shot off Umaid Asif with Islamabad needing 30 runs off 33 balls.
 Asif Ali then hit three sixes on the trot off Hasan Ali.
 Islamabad's Faheem Ashraf hooked Wahab Riaz for six with just one run required in the 17th over.